-I am a computational geoscientist and petroleum engineer.
+I am a computational geoscientist and a petroleum engineer.
 I am interested in coupled multi-physics processes of flow, transport, and mechanical deformation in porous media.
 Applications are in the areas of enhanced oil recovery, groundwater remediation, induced seismicity, and microfluidics.
-I emphasize a mathematical and computational approach in simulating the physical system, identifying the dominant coupling mechanisms, and expressing the mechanisms in terms of reduced-order models.
+I emphasize a mathematical and computational approach in simulating geophysical systems, identifying the dominant coupling mechanisms, and expressing the mechanisms in terms of reduced-order models.

 I received my masters in Petroleum Engineering from Stanford University and my PhD in Civil and Environmental Engineering from MIT.
 I have worked for more than six years in the oil and gas industry as a reservoir engineer.
 My experience is in waterfloods, CO2 floods, tight gas, and solution-gas drive reservoirs in US and India.

 C. Nicolaides, B. Jha, L. Cueto-Felgueroso, and R. Juanes.
 Impact of viscous fingering and permeability heterogeneity on fluid mixing in porous media.
 Submitted.